-Keep your hair snarl-free.
+Keep your mane tangle-free

-Soaking wet strands are prone to breakage—so it’s crucial to remove any excess water before you begin detangling.
-Wring your hair out with your hands first before getting out of the shower, then towel dry your hair as soon as you step out.It’s important to note: being rough with the towel will only cause more damage.
-Instead, try gently pressing the towel onto the hair.
+Soaking wet strands are prone to breakage, so it’s crucial to squeeze out excess water before detangling.
+We recommend wringing out soaking hair while you’re in the shower, then towel-drying as soon as you step out.
+Keep in mind that being rough with the towel will only cause more damage.
+Instead, try gently blotting hair to soak up extra moisture.
 Once your hair is fully towel-dried, you’re ready to begin detangling.

 Though products can do wonders for the look and feel of your hair, true hydration begins with your lifestyle.
 Maintaining a nutritious diet, managing stress, drinking lots of water, and exercising regularly will help you sustain a healthy body and beautiful hair.

-Keep heat styling to a minimum.
+Keep heat styling to a minimum

 Natural ringlets come with their own set of styling needs—especially if they’re on the lengthier side.
-If you’re concerned about frizz and your curls lacking volume, opt for a lightweight formula like the Mizani True Textures Curl Enhancing Lotion.
+If you’re concerned about frizz and your curls lacking volume, opt for a lightweight curl-enhancing formula like Mizani True Textures Curl Enhancing Lotion.

 Rule number one of heat styling: Always use a heat protectant.
 Be sure to apply a generous amount of heat protectant from your roots to ends every time you reach for your hot tools.
 The Redken Iron Shape 11 Thermal Holding Spray is one of our all-time favorites.
 This lightweight, thermal heat protection hairspray is perfect for use with flat irons and curling irons up to 450 degrees Fahrenheit to protect your hair, add shine and reduce frizz.